George Carey, 2nd Baron Hunsdon

-George Carey, 2nd Baron Hunsdon KG (1547 – 9 September 1603) was the eldest son of Henry Carey, 1st Baron Hunsdon and Anne Morgan.
+George Carey, 2nd Baron Hunsdon (1547 – 9 September 1603) was the eldest son of Henry Carey, 1st Baron Hunsdon and Anne Morgan.
 His father was first cousin to Elizabeth I of England.
 In 1560, at the age of 13, George matriculated at Trinity College, Cambridge.

 Military and political career

 In December 1566 he accompanied the Earl of Bedford on an official mission to Scotland, to attend the baptism of the future King James.
 Mary, Queen of Scots gave him a ring and a chain with her miniature portrait.

+George was sent by his father to see Mary, Queen of Scots, at Bolton Castle in August 1568.
+They discussed border issues connected with Lord Hunsdon's wardenry.
+Mary believed that her enemies made false reports against her supporters in the Scottish Borders, hoping the English authorities would make reprisals.

 During the Northern Rebellion of 1569, George was knighted in the field by Thomas Radcliffe 3rd Earl of Sussex for bravery.
 George had challenged Lord Fleming, the commander of Dunbar Castle, to single combat.

 George served as a member of Parliament in the Commons for several terms (for Hertfordshire in 1571, for Hampshire in 1584, 1586, 1589, and 1593).
 He was created Knight Marshal in 1578.
 He was given the tenure of the lands of the Cornish recusant Francis Tregian when the latter was convicted of praemunire in 1577 for aiding and abetting the missionary priest Cuthbert Mayne.

+In September 1582, following the Raid of Ruthven, Carey was sent as ambassador to Scotland and joined Robert Bowes at the court of James VI at Stirling Castle.
+They were given intelligence about the French ambassador Michel de Castelnau.
+Carey wrote to William Cecil that correspondence between Castelnau and the Duke of Lennox would be intercepted, "lime twigs are laid to catch both their hasty messengers".

-George was sent to Carisbrooke Castle on the Isle of Wight and later assumed command of the Isle's defenses during the Spanish Armada threat.
+Carey went to Carisbrooke Castle on the Isle of Wight.
+In 1586, French diplomats complained that as Governor of the Isle he profited from goods taken from merchant ships, including velvet, satin, leather, cardamom, and ivory.
+He was the commander of the Isle's defenses during the Spanish Armada threat.

 In July 1596, when his father died, George became the second Baron Hunsdon, and the following year he was appointed Lord Chamberlain of the Royal Household, a position which had been held by his father.